DercilioFontes/chatty-app/README.md

 ## Lighthouse Labs (Vancouver - BC)

-Chatty App is a chat web SPA (Single Page Application), like Slack or WhatsApp, built with ReactJS, Babel and WebPack that communicates with a server via WebSocekts (using Node package ws on the server-side, and native WebSocket on client side) for multi-user real-time updates.
+Chatty App is a chat web SPA (Single Page Application), like Slack or WhatsApp, built with ReactJS, Babel and WebPack that communicates with a server via WebSockets (using Node package ws on the server-side, and native WebSocket on the client side) for multi-user real-time updates.

 ## Final Product